 Line 15 – Subsidiary, Controlled or Affiliated Common Stocks – Certain Other Subsidiaries

-Report the book/adjusted carrying value of all subsidiary, controlled or affiliated company common stocks owned that have been valued according to SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities in Columns 1 and 4.
+Report the book/adjusted carrying value of all subsidiary, controlled or affiliated company common stocks owned that have been valued according to SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities in paragraph 8.b.i and paragraph 8.b.ii in Columns 1 and 4.
 Multiply Column 4 by the reserve factors provided in Columns 5, 7 and 9 and report the products in Columns 6, 8 and 10, respectively.
+This line does not include common stock of subsidiary, controlled, or affiliated entities holding an AVR.
+Such entities are disclosed in line 4 - Subsidiary, Controlled or Affiliated Common Stocks – Life Insurer with an AVR.

 Line 16 – Subsidiary, Controlled or Affiliated Common Stocks – Other